Skip to main content

 • HTTP status code 204 indicates that the download is still processing.

 • HTTP status code 200 indicates that the download has finished and an attempt to upload to your storage direction has been made.
+If video was not uploaded status_code in the response will provide reasoning:

 Scraper API does not currently support: